wp-plugins/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= v1.7.20 =
+* fix small bug for use plugin Localization
+* add Dashbaord Widgets to remove for different roles

 = v1.7.19 =
 * fix page for links - `link.php`
 * add irish language files